NeoGranular/lanyon/_posts/2016-06-22-martial-god-chapter-01-07.md

 "He Yiming, you can go in and make your choice.
 After discussing with your father and second uncle, I've selected three scriptures that may suit your cultivation."

 He Yiming's lips slightly shuddered.
-He was extremely grateful in his head.
+He was extremely grateful in his mind.
 He said with his head deeply bowed:

 "Many thanks eldest uncle."